fsr-de/docs/electoral_code.md

 (1) The election committee shall announce the election to the Student Representative Group no later than three weeks before the election is to take place.
 The notice of election is to be made to the student body by email.

 (2) The notice of election provides information about the time, place and other modalities of the election.
-It should contain the information listed in § 11 of the Framework Regulations for Elections of the Student Body of the University of Potsdam, dated May 8, 2012.
+It should contain the information listed in § 12 of the Framework Regulations for Elections of the Student Body of the University of Potsdam, dated February 6, 2018.

 ## § 8 Electoral Proposals